gleechi/gleechi.github.io/pages/0.9.6/unity/unity_component_vggraspstudio.md

 **Non-VR mode.** You can interact with the interface using the mouse and/or the keyboard when playing the scene.
 The GUI camera is used, so you will not be able to see your scene.

-**VR mode.** You can interact with the interface using your VR controllers when playing the scene.
-You can do this both using buttons on the controllers as well as by interacting with the GUI.
+**VR mode.** You can interact with the interface using your controllers when playing the scene.
+You can do this both using buttons on the controllers (if they have any) as well as by interacting with the GUI.

 You are free to choose after your own preference, but notice that not all features are possible in Non-VR mode.